 Caroline: Malveauxes don’t panic.
 They don’t flee.
 But nor do they attend debauched festivals, hide from their responsibilities, and polish off bottles of Jeffersons every night for a week.
 Her father insisted on martial arts.
 Discipline, self-defense.
 She’s neither disciplined nor capable of self-defense right now.
 Not against anyone, much less a crowd.
 She tries to push away from the freaks, from this sudden horror show.
 Bile burns at the back of her throat, but she fights it down.
 Just get away.
 What was she doing here in the first place?

 Too-strong arms yank her face to face with her attacker.
-He is a big man, and completely naked save for black leather boots, crisscrossing straps of the same material, and steel nipple rings.
-His face is hidden behind a black executioner’s hood.
+He’s a big man.
+He’s completely naked save for black leather boots, crisscrossing straps of the same material, and steel nipple rings.
+A black executioner’s hood hides his face.
 It’s spattered with red that she can only pray is paint.
-His manhood is almost mockingly concealed underneath a tight black latex sheath—tight enough she can see the individual veins bulging along his shaft.
+His manhood is almost mockingly concealed underneath a tight black latex sheath.
+Tight enough she can see the individual veins bulging along his shaft.
 Pointed, hungry steel spikes jut from its length.

-GM: Black-gloved hands with what look like miniature knives built into each finger dextrously tug the chain around Caroline’s neck, yanking her through the press of bodies.
+GM: Black-gloved hands with what look like miniature knives built into each finger tug the chain around Caroline’s neck.
+She’s yanked through the press of bodies.
 She might wonder how this is even happening.
 Why no one is doing anything.
 Why no one is stopping this freak.
 Why the laughter in her ears rings even louder.

 Something hard slams against her back.
-The chain burns her neck like fire.
-She chokes and hacks, lungs gasping for air.
+The chain burns her neck like a red-hot brand.
+She chokes and gasps for air.
 She can’t tell where she is.
 She’s had so much to drink.
-It’s getting dark, but even that shouldn’t be making block spots blossom across her vision.
+It’s getting dark, but even that shouldn’t be making black spots blossom across her vision.

 Caroline: At last, but too late, she fights back.
 Blind and weak kicks and punches.
 She’s so slow, but everything else is slowing down too… she wants to scream.
 She would, if she had air.